jessamynsmith/django-getting-started/README.md

     $ mkvirtualenv my_project --python=python3  # Create a python3 virtualenv

 1. Install django-toolbelt, which includes Django and useful packages for deploying a Django project to Heroku.
-In terminal:
+On the command line:

     $ pip install django-toolbelt